University-of-Bergen/oral-microbiome-periodontal-study/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.15257314.svg)](https://doi.org/10.5281/zenodo.15257314)

 # oral-microbiome-periodontal-study
-Code and data for Effect of periodontal therapy on the oral microbiome and lung function

 This repository contains the R code and associated input/output files used in the analysis for the paper: